Sea Turtle Nesting Season Riviera Maya: Where Families Can Legally Witness It

 - Kids water shoes (quick dry) for the rocky entry at Xcacel and Akumal

-- Full face snorkel mask for kids for daytime snorkeling at Akumal Bay where you can swim with adult sea turtles in their feeding grounds (totally legal, by daylight, with operators)
+- Full face snorkel mask for kids for daytime snorkeling at Akumal Bay (legal in the open green zone, by daylight, with a vest)

 - Insulated kids water bottles